bradbell/xrst/sphinx/test_out/code_cmd.rst

 Rest of Line
 ************
-Other characters on the same line as a code command are not included in the xrst output.
+Other characters on the same line as a code commands are not included in the xrst output.
 This enables one to begin or end a comment block without having the comment characters in the xrst output.